peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ##### Note on CPython compatibility

 CPython will throw a `RuntimeError` on first use of a synchronisation primitive that was instantiated prior to starting the scheduler.
-By contrast `MicroPython` allows instantiation in synchronous code executed before the scheduler is started.
+By contrast, `MicroPython` allows instantiation in synchronous code executed before the scheduler is started.
 Early instantiation can be advantageous in low resource environments.
-For example a class might have a large buffer and bound `Event` instances.
+For example, a class might have a large buffer and bound `Event` instances.
 Such a class should be instantiated early, before RAM fragmentation sets in.